MicrosoftDocs/sql-docs/docs/azure-data-studio/enable-kerberos.md

 ---
-title: Use Active Directory Authentication (Kerberos) when connecting with SQL Operations Studio (preview) | Microsoft Docs
+title: Use Active Directory Authentication (Kerberos) when connecting with Azure Data Studio (preview) | Microsoft Docs
-description: Learn how to enable Kerberos to use Active Directory Authentication for SQL Operations Studio (preview) ms.custom: "tools|sos" ms.date: "11/17/2017" ms.prod: sql
+description: Learn how to enable Kerberos to use Active Directory Authentication for Azure Data Studio (preview) ms.custom: "tools|sos" ms.date: "11/17/2017" ms.prod: sql